 Diana Norman joined the art history department at the Open University as a lecturer in 1977; she was appointed senior lecturer in 1995 and professor of art history in 2007.

-She has published two monographs on Sienese art, one focussing on late medieval art in Siena and its role in propagating a particular image of the city within its subject territories, the other dealing more broadly with the production and reception of Sienese painting in the late medieval and renaissance periods.
+She has published three monographs on Sienese art: the first focussing on late medieval art in Siena and its role in propagating a particular image of the city within its subject territories; the second dealing more broadly with the production and reception of Sienese painting in the late medieval and renaissance periods; the third investigating the history of diplomatic relations between the city state of Siena and the Angevin kingdom of Naples and its impact upon fourteenth-century Sienese art.
 She is also the editor of two volumes of collected essays on fourteenth-century art in Siena, Florence and Padua, to which she contributed a wide range of essays.
 She has written numerous articles on late medieval and renaissance Italian art, focusing in particular on the patronage of such art and the role of religion in determining its form and meaning.
-She is currently working on a research project that investigates the history of diplomatic relations between the city state of Siena and the Angevin rulers of southern Italy during the period 1300 to 1350, including the various ways in which these relations exercised a major impact on Sienese art.

 Editor and author of several essays in Siena, Florence and Padua: Art, Society and Religion 1280-1400, Volume 1, Interpretative Essays, Volume 2, Case Studies, (Yale University Press in association with The Open University, 1995)

 'Santi cittadini: Vecchietta and the Civic Pantheon in Mid-Fifteenth-Century Siena', in Art as Politics in Late Medieval and Renaissance Siena, T.B.
-Smith and J. B. Steinhoff (eds), Farnham and Burlington VT, 2012, 115-40.
+Smith and J. B. Steinhoff eds (Ashgate, 2012), 115-40.
+Find out more about this book

 Find out more about this book